 This is what happened:

-On the 24th of June, my mother died.
-Not only was she the heart and soul of our family but she had worked wonders for Scottish publishing.
+On 24 June 2017 my mother died.
+Not only was she the heart and soul of our family but she had worked wonders for Scottish publishing — as well as various aid agencies she’d supported.
 I loved her as my mother but had not realised how appreciated she was.
 I got an email from Alexander McCall Smith who said she was “one of the most exceptional people I have ever met,” and Jamie Byng, of Canongate Publishing, wrote “she was an inspirational figure in my life.”